-The Northwestern Health Unit works to prevent youth from starting to use tobacco, protect people from second-hand smoke, and can help tobacco users quit.
+The Northwestern Health Unit works to prevent youth from starting to use tobacco and vape products, protect people from second-hand smoke/vapour, and can help tobacco users quit.
 The following programs and services are offered by the health unit:

 - Providing opportunities for tobacco users to make quit attempts.

 - Counselling and resources for smokers who want to quit.

 - Cessation counselling training for people who want to help smokers quit.

 - Work with partners to help youth remain tobacco/vape-free

 - Hosting events aimed at denormalizing the tobacco and electronic cigarette industries

 - Supporting smoke/vape-free outdoor space by-laws and smoke/vape-free housing